milangeorge2000/mcp-monorepo/docs/roadmap.md

 # mcp-monorepo · roadmap & concepts

-The shipped axes (Context, Security) solve point-in-time questions about a single machine.
-The concepts below escalate the suite in three directions: a **data network** (mcpcensus), **accountability** (ledger), and **economics** (agentspense).
-All three inherit the house rules: plug-and-play, stdlib-only, deterministic, report-card artifacts, findings-as-review-triggers.
+The shipped axes (Context, Security, Red team) solve point-in-time questions about a single machine.
+The concepts below escalate the suite in three
+directions: a **data network** (mcpcensus), **accountability** (ledger), and **economics** (agentspense).
+All inherit the house rules: plug-and-play, stdlib-only, deterministic, report-card artifacts, findings-as-review-triggers.

-**Status:** all three are now implemented as first-class monorepo members — `mcpcensus/`, `ledger/`, `agentspense/` — each with tests and a CLI.
+**Status:** `mcpcensus/`, `ledger/`, `agentspense/` are implemented as first-class monorepo members — each with tests and a CLI. **mcphazard** ships
+too: an active red-team harness that fuzzes `tools/call` in a sandbox.
 The table below marks the shipped surface and what remains "phase 2" of each concept.

+---

+## mcphazard — the red-team harness *(hazard testing)*

+**The problem.** `mcpaudit` and `mcpguard` read the *surface* of a server — schemas, launchers, capabilities.
+Neither answers the question ops actually asks before a risky integration goes to prod: **what happens if this server is pushed?** A server can announce harmless tools and still be trivially promptable into echoing, leaking, or exfiltrating when handed adversarial input.

+**The concept.** Actively *call* `tools/call` with a battery of adversarial payloads — prompt injection, policy override, credential phish, argument smuggling, exfiltration-with-sink, shell-shaped output — inside a throwaway sandbox with a canary secret and inert egress.
+Deterministic signal detection (echo / exfil / policy-leak / shell-shape) turns each response into a finding and an A‑F posture without any LLM interpretation.

+**Safety model.** Sandbox-first by default: default payloads are inert-but-detective; weaponized payloads (real sink URLs, shell punctuation) require an explicit `--live`.
+Findings are review triggers, never verdicts — same house rule as the scanners.

+**Shipped (this repo).** `mcphazard/`: payload bundle, deterministic sandbox, stdlib MCP client that actually fires `tools/call`, signal analyzer, harness + pentest-style HTML/JSON report, a `--share` hazard fingerprint (`sensor=hazard`) for the census network, and a demo "toxic" MCP server.

+**Phase 2.** A conformance/canary corpus of known-real vulnerabilities, corpus regression tracking ("this newly shipped server still passes"), and hardware batching to cut scan wall-time.

 ---